Type 1 Diabetes in Children: Caring for Your Child - Topic Overview

 between food and his or her blood sugar.

-Many children "cheat" on their diets and eat extra foods without
+Many children eat extra foods without

 telling their parents or other adults.
 This can lead to high blood sugar levels